Forecasting shouldn't be rocket science.

 Luckily today’s technology has allowed us to build tools that can help organisations do a better job of forecasting - tools that will be much more accurate than the weather report.
 After all, exactly how precise can meteorologists be when the only real metric they have is ever-shifting weather patterns?
 Businesses, on the other hand, have years’ worth of customer data they can plug into a forecasting tool and glean insights from.

-What are the current business forecasting tools available?
+What are the current demand forecasting tools available?

-Companies like SAS and Oracle were quick to get in on the action when technology made business forecasting a feasible solution.
+Companies like SAS and Oracle were quick to get in on the action when technology made demand forecasting a feasible solution.
 Products such as SAP ERP forecasting and EPM Cloud are comprehensive, offering complex configurations and numerous deployment options that enable large enterprises to forecast with high degrees of accuracy.

 It’s great to invest in such extensive products, but the learning curve is known to be steep – and installation complex – so deploying a solution like this works best if you have a team dedicated to ongoing software management.
 After spending time interviewing our clients about their current forecasting needs, the resounding conclusion is that many retail, hospitality and food & bev businesses (both large and small) are eager to find another option that gets to a practical answer without needing to be heavily customised.
 They don’t want to get bogged down by configuring models or hit a barrier with hooking up systems – they want a tool that gives a good answer quickly and gives them time to get on with it!

 Good news: we've made one.

-Datamine’s development team has created a new forecasting app called WeekAhead, an application designed to help businesses (particularly those selling short shelf-life products) to get to a purchasing or production decision with minimal setup.
-We recognise the value of enterprise-level forecasting tools, so we’re trying to take the best of what clients get from those products and create something that “just works”.
+Datamine’s development team has created a demand forecasting application called WeekAhead, designed to help businesses (particularly those selling short shelf-life products) to get to a purchasing or production decision with minimal setup.
+We recognise the value of enterprise-level forecasting tools, so we've taken the best of what clients get from those products and created something that “just works”.